GaloisInc/cryptol-specs/Primitive/Keyless/Hash/MD5.md

 I X Y Z = Y ^ (X || ~Z) // Y xor (X v not(Z))
 ```

-In each bit position F acts as a conditional: if X then Y else Z. The function F could have been defined using + instead of v since XY and not(X)Z will necer have 1's in the same bit position.
-It is interesting to not that if the bits of X, Y and Z are independent and unbiased, then each bit of F(X, Y, Z) will be independent and unbiased.
+In each bit position F acts as a conditional: if X then Y else Z. The function F could have been
+defined using + instead of v since XY and not(X)Z will never have 1's in the same bit position.
+It
+is interesting to not that if the bits of X, Y and Z are independent and unbiased, then each bit of
+F(X, Y, Z) will be independent and unbiased.

 ```cryptol
 F_add : [32] -> [32] -> [32] -> [32]